RacleRay/LearingBetterGitRepos/README.md

 1. [learndb-py](https://github.com/spandanb/learndb-py)：Learn database internals by implementing it from scratch.
 2. [tinydb](https://github.com/msiemens/tinydb)：a lightweight document oriented database.
 3. [dataset](https://github.com/pudo/dataset)：Easy-to-use data handling for SQL data.
+4. [KeyDB](https://github.com/Snapchat/KeyDB)：A Multithreaded Fork of Redis
+5. [miniob](https://github.com/oceanbase/miniob)：MiniOB is a compact database that assists developers in understanding the fundamental workings of a database.
+6. [dragonfly](https://github.com/dragonflydb/dragonfly)：A modern replacement for Redis and Memcached
+7.

 ##### 其他